 THIS ORGANIZATION IS AN AFFILIATE WITHIN THE HUNTERDON HEALTHCARE SYSTEM, INC. ("SYSTEM"); A TAX-EXEMPT INTEGRATED HEALTHCARE DELIVERY SYSTEM.
 THE SYSTEM INCLUDES BOTH FOR-PROFIT AND NOT FOR-PROFIT ORGANIZATIONS.
-CERTAIN BOARD OF TRUSTEE MEMBERS, OFFICERS AND KEY EMPLOYEES LISTED ON CORE FORM, PART VII AND SCHEDULE J OF THIS FORM 990 MAY HOLD SIMILAR POSITIONS WITH
+CERTAIN BOARD OF TRUSTEE MEMBERS, OFFICERS AND KEY EMPLOYEES LISTED ON CORE FORM,

-BOTH THIS ORGANIZATION AND OTHER AFFILIATES WITHIN THE SYSTEM.
-THE HOURS

-SHOWN ON THIS FORM 990 FOR BOARD MEMBERS WHO RECEIVE NO COMPENSATION FOR

-SERVICES RENDERED IN A NON-BOARD CAPACITY, REPRESENT THE ESTIMATED HOURS

-DEVOTED PER WEEK FOR THIS ORGANIZATION.
-TO THE EXTENT THESE INDIVIDUALS

-SERVE AS A MEMBER OF THE BOARD OF TRUSTEES OF OTHER RELATED ORGANIZATIONS

-IN THE SYSTEM, THEIR RESPECTIVE HOURS PER WEEK PER ORGANIZATION ARE

-APPROXIMATELY THE SAME AS REFLECTED IN CORE FORM, PART VII OF THIS FORM

-990. THE HOURS REFLECTED ON CORE FORM, PART VII OF THIS FORM 990, FOR

-BOARD MEMBERS WHO RECEIVE COMPENSATION FOR SERVICES RENDERED IN A

-NON-BOARD CAPACITY, PAID OFFICERS AND KEY EMPLOYEES, REFLECT TOTAL HOURS

-WORKED PER WEEK ON BEHALF OF HUNTERDON HEALTHCARE SYSTEM, INC. AND ALL

-AFFILIATES AND NOT TOTAL HOURS WORKED PER WEEK ON BEHALF OF ONLY

-HUNTERDON MEDICAL CENTER.
+Name of the organization Employer identification number HUNTERDON MEDICAL CENTER

+PART VII AND SCHEDULE J OF THIS FORM 990 MAY HOLD SIMILAR POSITIONS WITH BOTH THIS ORGANIZATION AND OTHER AFFILIATES WITHIN THE SYSTEM.
+THE HOURS SHOWN ON THIS FORM 990 FOR BOARD MEMBERS WHO RECEIVE NO COMPENSATION FOR SERVICES RENDERED IN A NON-BOARD CAPACITY, REPRESENT THE ESTIMATED HOURS DEVOTED PER WEEK FOR THIS ORGANIZATION.
+TO THE EXTENT THESE INDIVIDUALS SERVE AS A MEMBER OF THE BOARD OF TRUSTEES OF OTHER RELATED ORGANIZATIONS IN THE SYSTEM, THEIR RESPECTIVE HOURS PER WEEK PER ORGANIZATION ARE APPROXIMATELY THE SAME AS REFLECTED IN CORE FORM, PART VII OF THIS FORM 990.
+THE HOURS REFLECTED ON CORE FORM, PART VII OF THIS FORM 990, FOR BOARD MEMBERS WHO RECEIVE COMPENSATION FOR SERVICES RENDERED IN A NON-BOARD CAPACITY, PAID OFFICERS AND KEY EMPLOYEES, REFLECT TOTAL HOURS WORKED PER WEEK ON BEHALF OF HUNTERDON HEALTHCARE SYSTEM, INC. AND ALL AFFILIATES AND NOT TOTAL HOURS WORKED PER WEEK ON BEHALF OF ONLY HUNTERDON MEDICAL CENTER.